StuartSul/HSD_SNU_2021/project_v0/SW_V0/README.md

 Hopefully you will get 100% accuracy on the classfication task!

 ---
-## Specification
+## Specifications
 1. Accuracy on the classification task with CNN should be 100%.
+  (Small degradation by quantization or zero-skipping will be allowed for particular cases.)
 2. The PE controller should consist of (at most) 8x8 (=64) PEs.
 3. The FSM should consist of 5 states: **IDLE** - **LOAD** - **CALC** - **HARV** - **DONE**
-In HARV(harvest) state, the PE controller should write back the computed data to BRAM.
+4. During HARV(harvest) state, the PE controller should write back the computed data to BRAM.
+You are not bound to this approach for optimizing V0.
+That means, you can also utilize pipelining.
+5. Latency of your floating point MAC must be set as 16 cycles.

 ---
-## Scoring Metrics
+## Scoring Criteria
+Well explained in the videos.
-1. Accuracy
+1. Implementation
-2. Inference Time
+2. Inference time
+  - **Total computation time spent by HW** for V0, quantization, zero-skipping
+  - **Total data transfer time** for DMA
+  - Time spent by SW is not evaluted.
+3. Accuracy
-3. Report
+4. Report

 ---
 **Please use the Q&A board on ETL if you have questions or want more information about the project.**